EmmanuelMess/EmmanuelMess/README.md

 I have a strong background on computer science, studying at [FCEIA](https://www.fceia.unr.edu.ar/).
 I have an intuitive understanding of Linear Algebra, and know how neural networks, transformers, GANs and other things that iteratively learn work, but don't have much expirience with hyperparameter optimization.

+On the machine learning side I know how Tensorflow and Pytorch work, but haven't done extensive long term work with those.
+I have a [Kaggle account](https://www.kaggle.com/emmanuelmess).

 Most of my expirience is with Android.
 I have worked with Flutter and Xamarin on Android.
 Generally prefering Flutter.
 I know how to interface C/C++ with Android.

 Also know my way around JHipster and work well with git.
 I use Ubuntu to work.